cinnamotz/mist4610gp2/README.md

 To conduct the analysis, several key data manipulations were performed:

-Filtering
-The dataset was filtered to include only records where Law Code Category Description = “Misdemeanor” or “Felony”.
+Filtering: The dataset was filtered to include only records where Law Code Category Description = “Misdemeanor” or “Felony”.
 Purpose: Focus the analysis specifically on offense severity and exclude violations or other categories.

 Grouping and Aggregation

 Data was grouped by:
-Borough (Patrol Borough Name or County)
+- Borough (Patrol Borough Name or County)
-Year (Complaint Year Number)
+- Year (Complaint Year Number)
-Offense Type (Misdemeanor vs. Felony)
+- Offense Type (Misdemeanor vs. Felony)
-A count of incidents was calculated for each group.
+- A count of incidents was calculated for each group.

 Purpose:
 This allows comparison of total offenses across boroughs and years while distinguishing severity.